-The most common adverse reactions (≥5%) reported in patients receiving EYLEA were conjunctival hemorrhage, eye pain, cataract, vitreous floaters, intraocular pressure increased, and vitreous detachment.1
+The most common adverse reactions (≥5%) reported in patients receiving EYLEA were conjunctival hemorrhage, eye pain, cataract, vitreous detachment, vitreous floaters, and intraocular pressure increased.1

 Most common adverse reactions (≥1%)1

-Wet AMD Phase 3 Trials: Most Common Adverse Reactions (≥1%)1
+Wet AMD Phase 3 Trials (VIEW 1 and VIEW 2): Most Common Adverse Reactions (≥1%)1

-- Less common serious adverse reactions reported in <1% of the patients treated with EYLEA were hypersensitivity, retinal detachment, retinal tear, and endophthalmitis
+- Less common serious adverse reactions reported in <1% of the patients treated with EYLEA were hypersensitivity, retinal tear, and endophthalmitis

-DME Phase 3 Trials: Most Common Adverse Reactions (≥1%)1
+DME (VISTA and VIVID: results in chart) and DR (PANORAMA: results in chart bullet) Phase 3 Trials: Most Common Adverse Reactions (≥1%)1

 - Less common adverse reactions reported in <1% of the patients treated with EYLEA were hypersensitivity, retinal detachment, retinal tear, corneal edema, and injection-site hemorrhage

-Macular Edema following RVO Phase 3 Trials: Most Common Adverse Reactions (≥%)1
+Macular Edema following RVO Phase 3 Trials COPERNICUS, GALILEO, and VIBRANT: Most Common Adverse Reactions (≥1%)1

 - Less common adverse reactions reported in <1% of the patients treated with EYLEA in the CRVO studies were corneal edema, retinal tear, hypersensitivity, and endophthalmitis